octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   ]
 ```

-The number and type of fields is defined at the record definition.
+The number and type of fields are defined at the record definition.
 It cannot be changed afterwards.

 And here is how to define an associated record value: